 Also a contributor to national media titles, Ms Kelly was likewise found to characteristics of being an autonomous business, not just because she decided her own hours; could refuse to interview guests if it was inconvenient for her, and chose when to overrun segments or cut them short.

-Her variety of clients, as a bonafide business would have, were the key.
+Rather, her variety of clients -- as a bonafide business would have -- were the key.
 The judge said: “[The] considerable and varied activities of Ms Kelly is [such] that she cannot be considered to be part and parcel of ITV Breakfast.